ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

     param set SERIAL5_PROTOCOL 2
     param fetch

-Restart the simulation, attaching a simulated Vicon system to uartC (which corresponds to ``SERIAL5``):
+Restart the simulation, attaching a simulated Vicon system to uartF (which corresponds to ``SERIAL5``):

 ::

-   ../Tools/autotest/sim_vehicle.py --map --console -A "--uartC=sim:vicon:"
+   ../Tools/autotest/sim_vehicle.py --map --console -A "--uartF=sim:vicon:"

 The console should indicate no GPS is present: